Erica Campbell: Music career

 Her music career started in 1998, with her younger sister, Tina Campbell, who formed half of the gospel music duo, Mary Mary.
 As part of Mary Mary, Campbell earned numerous Stellar Music and Dove Awards, four Grammy Awards, three NAACP Image Awards, two American Music Awards, a Soul Train Award and a BET Award.
 In 2008, Campbell recorded a solo track called "Stand" for the soundtrack to the independent film A Good Man Is Hard to Find.
 In 2011, Mary Mary received the ASCAP Golden Note Award for their extraordinary songwriting.
 Erica commenced her solo music recording career in 2013, by recording her first studio album, HELP, that released on March 25, 2014, with Entertainment One Music.
 This album was her breakthrough release upon the Billboard magazine charts, while it charted on The Billboard 200, Top Gospel Albums, and Independent Albums charts, where it peaked at Nos.
 6, 1, and 2, correspondingly.
 Campbell won a Grammy Award for Best Gospel Album at the 57th edition of the event.
 The subsequent studio album, Help 2.0, was released on March 31, 2015, from Entertainment One Music.
 This album charted on the same charts, but at Nos.
 120, 1, and 12, respectively.

 In early April 2018, Erica and her husband Warryn Campbell are to star in their own reality show on TV One.
 The show will highlight Erica going back in the studio to record her new album.
 Also in 2018, Erica and her husband released a music video titled, "All of My Life".

 On September 23, 2022, Erica released “Positive” and she released “Feel Alright (Blessed)” on January 13, 2023, from her second album I Love You, which was released later that year.

 Personal life

-She is married to Warryn Campbell, with whom she resides in Los Angeles, together with their three children.
+In 2001, she married Warryn Campbell.
+The couple resides in Los Angeles together, with their three children.

 Campbell is an honorary member of Alpha Kappa Alpha, having been initiated on January 15, 2023.